-CAHS commits to being a child safe organisation by applying the National Principles for Child Safe Organisations.
-This is a commitment to a strong culture supported by robust policies and procedures to reduce the likelihood of harm to children and young people.
+The Child and Adolescent Health Service (CAHS) commits to being a child safe organisation by meeting the National Child Safe Principles and National Child Safe Standards.
+This is a commitment to a strong culture supported by robust policies and procedures to ensure the safety and wellbeing of children at CAHS.

-This document should be read in conjunction with this disclaimer
+This document should be read in conjunction with this DISCLAIMER